MarkTillotson/Prop2_FFT/README.md

 spectrum_analyzer.spin2  - top level driver for all of this and the FFT library to display live and averaged power spectra

+peak_finder.spin2 - top level driver outputing peak table to serial, just uses smartpin ADC acquisition and the sig_gen utility, stripped down from spectrum_analyzer.spin2, only needs couple of smartpins and serial out.